 Jesus said, “Feed my lambs.”
 John 21:15

-In the days that followed, Angel and I began to realize many of the same challenges cancer patients were experiencing in affordability and convenience in consuming sufficient nutrition were also shared barriers to consumption across the nation.
+In the days that followed, we began to realize many of the same challenges cancer patients were experiencing in affordability and convenience in consuming sufficient nutrition were also shared barriers to consumption across the nation.
 A new report from the CDC found that only one in 10 adults are eating the recommended amount of fruits or vegetables.
 For Angel, cancer therapy’s side effects like extreme fatigue, nausea and difficulty swallowing, made the process of purchasing, preparing and consuming fresh fruit difficult.
 Something had to make it easier to reach these recommended daily targets.

 Most commercial processing and sterilization methods have traditionally fallen short of fresh.
 However, thanks to recent work by a team just one state away, an innovative new way of processing has now become commercially available.
 Validated with third party testing to retain the delicate structures of fresh fruits and vegetables in flavor, color and nutrient content, this novel technology is as close to eating fresh as you can get, with the benefits of shelf-stable convenience.

 To use this technology, however, would be extremely costly, especially with smaller startup volumes.
 So how could the very population who critically needed an easy way to increase their fruit and vegetable consumption, afford our product?
 To God be the glory.
 We discovered the road to make all of this possible, was already under construction through the purpose-driven consumer.
 Through conscious-consumerism, neighbors were already helping their neighbors in need—the tools were already there, thanks to the purpose-driven consumer, to construct a social impact business model where all things could work together for good.

 Jesus said, “Take care of my sheep.”
 John 21:16